 Maybe not hidden so much as often commercialized, and so overlooked for its beauty.
 I run along Long Sands Beach, often in the very early morning, and see the most beautiful sights.

-Here's my kids looking for the woodchuck family in our hidden corner of Maine in Newcastle.
+Here are my kids looking for the woodchuck family in our hidden corner of Maine in Newcastle.

 Center Pond, Lincoln Maine...my hidden corner of Maine is where I grew up.
 Being on this pond is a chance to unwind from the work week and to spend time with family and friends.